OpenWire is a free open source library. The library allows writing advanced VCL and FireMonkey

 to a chart and in parallel

 to another chart and in parallel to

-OutputPins and InputPins can be viewed as connectors on the edges of componets -- and Mitov Software offers a vast array of custom componets on multiple platforms; or, you can build your own.
+OutputPins and InputPins can be viewed as connectors on the edges of components -- and Mitov Software offers a vast array of custom components on multiple platforms; or, you can build your own.

 Features of OpenWire Componets:

 Each component can have one or more inputs and/or outputs.

 Each Input or Output is called Pin.
 I.E. there are IputPins and OutputPins.

 Each OutputPin can stream specific format data to compatible format InputPins.

 Each type of data has its own data specification.

 The data specification is a globally unique data type identifier.
 For example, the integer data type has one type of data specification and the String data type has a different one.
 An OutputPin can be specified as being able to stream one or many types of data.
 For example, you could have an OutputPin that sends file names and streams String data.
 Any InputPin accepting Strings will be able to connect and receive from this Pin, and any Pin accepting file names will be able to connect and receive, too.
 Specifically: